 The nature of the bottom should be determined in potential anchorage areas, other critical areas, and in areas where bottom conditions are suspected to have significant influence on required feature detection.
-Bottom Characterisation Methods include: physical sampling (PHY) with visual (VIS) and / or laboratory (LAB) analysis, inference technique (INF) from other sensors (e.g. backscatter or reflectivity), or inference technique with physical ground truth sampling (INF w/ GT) and visual (VIS) and / or laboratory (LAB) analysis.
+Components of bottom characterisation techniques include: physical sampling (PHY), visual/optical analysis (VIS), laboratory analysis (LAB), and inference technique (INF) from sensors data (e.g. backscatter).

-Bottom Sampling Frequency may be at a spacing sufficient for the intended product (e.g. chart), seabed geology, and as required to ground truth any inference technique.
-Bottom sampling for ground truth of inference technique does not require a regular sampling pattern, or distances.
-An average value, or maximum value, for the distance between samples can be used.
-If bottom sampling has been performed in specific areas, such as anchorage or other areas of interest of the surveyed area, the limits for the sampling area should be recorded.
+Bottom samples (PHY, VIS) should be taken at a spacing appropriate for the intended product (e.g. chart), seabed geology, and as required for ground truthing (GT) any inference technique.
+Ground truthing (PHY/VIS/LAB) of the inference technique does not require a regular sampling pattern, or distances.
+If bottom sampling has been performed in specific areas, such as anchorages or other areas of interest within the surveyed area, the outermost limits of the sampling area should be recorded.